Personal tools

 Shared Passwords

-Under 'Shared Passwords' your clients can view and manage access details that administrators shared with them, gave permission to view.
+Under 'Shared Passwords' your clients can view and manage access details that administrators shared with them, permitted to view.

 PM2 26.png